Islam – Research Resources

 Charts and Outlines

-Online text of a brochure in which issues often brought up by Muslims are addressed in outline form.
+- Christian Reply to Muslim Objections [PDF version of a page from the Internet Archive] Text from a brochure in which issues often brought up by Muslims are addressed in outline form.
 Includes scripture references to both the Bible and the Koran.
 Most helpful to those Christians who already have a working knowledge of what Muslims believe and how they defend their faith.

 Issues addressed include the following subjects